Zach LaVine's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Zach LaVine.

-Zach LaVine is an American professional basketball player currently playing for the Sacramento Kings in the NBA.
-Drafted 13th overall in 2014 by the Minnesota Timberwolves, LaVine gained prominence through his athleticism and scoring ability.
-He is a two-time NBA Slam Dunk Contest champion and earned NBA All-Star selections in 2021 and 2022 while playing for the Chicago Bulls.
-LaVine's accomplishments also include winning a gold medal as a member of the 2020 U.S. Olympic team in Tokyo.
+Zach LaVine is an American professional basketball player, currently playing for the Sacramento Kings.
+Drafted 13th overall by the Minnesota Timberwolves in 2014, LaVine is known for his athleticism and scoring ability.
+He gained prominence as a two-time NBA Slam Dunk Contest champion.
+He earned two NBA All-Star selections while playing for the Chicago Bulls in 2021 and 2022.
+Further solidifying his achievements, LaVine secured a gold medal as part of the 2020 U.S. Olympic team in Tokyo.

-In 2013, as a senior, Zach LaVine averaged 28.5 points, 3.4 rebounds, and 2.5 assists per game, and was named the 2013 Associated Press Washington state player of the year and Washington Mr. Basketball.
-He was also recognized nationally as a first-team Parade All-American.
+In 2013, as a senior, Zach LaVine was named the Associated Press Washington state player of the year and Washington Mr. Basketball after averaging 28.5 points per game.

 February 2015: Won Slam Dunk Contest

-During the 2016 All-Star Weekend, Zach LaVine scored 30 points for Team USA in the Rising Stars Challenge to capture MVP honors.
-He also became the fourth player ever to win consecutive Slam Dunk Contests.
+During the 2016 All-Star Weekend, Zach LaVine scored 30 points for Team USA in the Rising Stars Challenge to capture MVP honors and became the fourth player ever to win consecutive Slam Dunk Contests.

-In 2016, Zach LaVine became the fourth NBA player to ever win consecutive dunk contests.
+In 2016, Zach LaVine became the fourth NBA player to ever win consecutive dunk contests, showcasing his athleticism and skill.

-On January 13, 2018, in his first game in 11 months after recovering from injury, Zach LaVine scored 14 points in the Bulls' win over the Detroit Pistons.
+On January 13, 2018, Zach LaVine scored 14 points in his first game back after being sidelined for 11 months due to injury, helping the Bulls win against the Detroit Pistons.

-In 2020, Zach LaVine won a gold medal on the U.S. Olympic team in Tokyo.
+In 2020, Zach LaVine won a gold medal as part of the U.S. Olympic team at the Tokyo Olympics.

 On February 24, 2021, Zach LaVine was named a reserve for the 2021 NBA All-Star Game, marking his first All-Star selection.